cran-task-views/Agriculture/task_view_ideas.md

   - *Accessing Data* :
   Data from the United States Department of Agriculture's National Agricultural Statistical Service 'Quick Stats' web API can be accessed with [rnassqs][].
 The USDA's Cropland data layer API can be accessed with [CropScapeR][].
   - *Data sets*:
   [Agridat][] consists of a very large collection of agricultural data sets and example analyses; the package contains a vignette detailing additional data sets and extensive resources to support agricultural analysis. [agritutorial][] provides a collection of agricultural data sets and analysis with particular attention to crop experiments.
 On GitHub, the R package [agroBioData][] also includes a collection of data sets supporting agriculture and applied biology.
 The soybean nested associated mapping project dataset can be accessed via [SoyNAM][].
-Many packages also include data sets to illustrate their functionality.
+Many packages also include data sets to illustrate their functionality. [simplePhenotypes][] can be used for simulating pleiotropic, linked and epistatic Phenotypes.
+USGS county data on fertilizer sales can be accessed with [ggfertilizer][].
+The FAOSTAT data set collection on the Food and Agriculture Biomass Input–Output model (FABIO) is available through [fabio][] and described more in detail in [Bruckner et al](https://pubs.acs.org/doi/10.1021/acs.est.9b03554).

   - *Miscellaneous analytical applications for agriculture* [nlraa][] Nonlinear Regression for Agricultural Applications.
 The CRAN task view on [MissingData](https://cran.r-project.org/web/views/MissingData.html) is helpful for understanding how to impute for missing data.
 See the [Metanalysis CRAN task view](https://cran.r-project.org/web/views/MetaAnalysis.html) for packages supporting meta-analyses.
+Additionally, the R suite of linear and non-linear modelling packages, [nlme][], [lme4][], and [MCMCglmm][] are useful for analysing a wide array of studies.
+The accessory package [emmeans][] works with those packages (and more) to calculated the estimated marginal means for the independent variables. [fertplan][] provides fertilizer recommendations based on soil test results (note this packages is optimized for horticultural crop production in Italy).

 **Soil Science**

   - *Pedology* :
     [aqp](https://github.com/ncss-tech/aqp/), a toolkit for soil scientists: specialized data structures, soil profile summary, visualization, color conversion, and more. [soilDB](https://github.com/ncss-tech/soilDB/), a convenient interface most USDA-NRCS soils related databases and APIs.
   - *Spatial Statistics* :
     You can (and should) refer to the ["Spatial"](https://CRAN.R-project.org/view=Spatial) and ["Spatio-Temporal"](https://CRAN.R-project.org/view=SpatioTemporal) CRAN task views.

 **Agronomic Trials**

   - *Experimental Design* : The package [agricolae][] provides extensive resources for the planning and analysis of planned field experiments.
 The CRAN task for [ExperimentalDesign](https://cran.rstudio.com/web/views/Econometrics.html) provide additional information on experimental design for a wide variety of research problems. [desplot][desplot] is for plotting maps of agricultural trials laid out in grids.
   - *Analysis* : The package [agricolae][] contains functions for analyzing many common designs in agriculture trials such as split plot, lattice, Latin square and some additional functions such AMMI and AUDPC calculations. [statgenSTA][] has functions for single trial analysis with and without spatial components.
 The proprietary software [asreml](https://www.vsni.co.uk/software/asreml) provides an R version of their mixed model fitting functions for field trial analysis (note this is not open source and also requires an annual license).
 CRAN also contains an add-on package [asremlPlus][] that provides several accessory functions to asreml.
 The package [statgenGxE][] has several functions for handling various analytical approaches for addressing genotype-by-environment interactions.
 [IBCF.MTME][] implements item-based collaborative filtering for multi-trait and multi-environment trials.
 The package [gge][] is useful for producing GGE biplots.
-Additionally, the R suite of linear modelling packages, [nlme][], [lme4][], and [emmeans][] are useful for analysing planned field experiments.

 **Plant Breeding and Genetics**

 See the CRAN task view for [Genetics](https://cran.r-project.org/web/views/Genetics.html), which describes a broad array of packages supporting statistical genetics.
-The [Phylogenetics CRAN task view] describes R packages supporting related topics like taxonomy, community ecology (including microbiome work).
-In addition, the R package repository [Bionconductor](https://www.bioconductor.org/) "provides tools for the analysis and comprehension of high-throughput genomic data."
+The [Phylogenetics CRAN task view](https://cran.r-project.org/web/views/Phylogenetics.html) describes R packages supporting related topics like taxonomy, community ecology (including microbiome work).
+In addition, the R package repository [Bionconductor](https://www.bioconductor.org/) provides tools for the analysis and comprehension of high-throughput genomic data.

-  - *QTL analysis and GWAS*.
-The long-standing package [qtl][] provides standard functionality for qtl mapping and has accessory functions for simulating crosses.
-Genome-wide association study analysis can be conducted with [statgenGWAS][].
-GWAS models across very large number of SNPs or observations can be estimated with [rMVP][].
+  - *Linkage Mapping & QTL analysis*  The long-standing package [qtl][] provides standard functionality for qtl mapping and has accessory functions for simulating crosses.  [lme4qtl][] is a newer package for estimating QTL effects.
+For polyploids, the packages [mappoly][] and [polymapR][] can be used for linkage mapping and the packages [qtlpoly][] and [polyqtlR][] can be used for qtl estimation.
+[MapRtools][] contains a suite of functions for building and examining linkage maps.
+A linkage map can be visualized with [LinkageMapView][].

+  -*GWAS*  Genome-wide association study analysis can be conducted with [statgenGWAS][].
+GWAS models across very large number of SNPs or observations can be estimated with [rMVP][] and [megaLMM][].
-  - *Genomic Selection General Genetic Prediction* Packages supporting genetic prediction from pedigree or genetic marker data include [sommer][], [rrBLUP][], [BGLR][] and the licensed software[asreml](https://www.vsni.co.uk/software/asreml).
+  - *Genomic Selection General Genetic Prediction* Packages supporting genetic prediction from pedigree or genetic marker data include [sommer][], [rrBLUP][], [BGLR][], [lme4gs][], and [pedigreelmm][] and the licensed software[asreml](https://www.vsni.co.uk/software/asreml).
 Many of these packages have built-in functionality for data preparation steps including data imputation and calculation of the relationship matrices.
-[AGHmatrix][] provides extensive options for calculating pedigree and genomic (additive and dominance) relationship matrices.
+[AGHmatrix][] provides extensive options for calculating pedigree and genomic (additive and dominance) relationship matrices. [breedR][] is a general purpose package for performing quantitative genetic analyses.

 **Entomology**